aodendaal/entityframeworkcore-tutorial/README.md

     * ```dotnet add package Microsoft.EntityFrameworkCore.SqlServer```
     * ```dotnet add package Microsoft.EntityFrameworkCore.Design```
 * Insert these lines to your **CodeFirstNewDatabaseSample.csproj** file to include the CLI tool reference:
-    * _Note: Do NOT add Microsoft.EntityFrameworkCore.Tools.DotNet via **dotnet add package**.
-It must always be added as a CLI tool reference and not as a package reference._
+    * Do not add Microsoft.EntityFrameworkCore.Tools.DotNet via **dotnet add package**.
+It must always be added as a CLI tool reference and not as a package reference.
 ```xml
 <ItemGroup>
     <DotNetCliToolReference Include="Microsoft.EntityFrameworkCore.Tools.DotNet">